 Wondering what you can do with a degree in sociology?

 Our graduates go on to a wide variety of careers.
 The analytic, statistical, and methodological skills acquired over the course of your studies are an asset in sectors as different as government, service, education, and business.
-Visit the American Sociological Association for the facts on sociology careers in the “real world” and for job search databases.
+Visit the American Sociological Association for more on sociology careers.

 Thinking about going to graduate school?

 Our department has an excellent record of placing students in the top graduate programs in sociology.
-In addition to discussing your research interests with faculty members, we recommend that you consult the ASA Guide to Graduate Departments of Sociology which is published annually.
+In addition to discussing your research interests with faculty members, we recommend that you consult the ASA Guide to Graduate Departments of Sociology, which the department has in their main office.

 Considering applying for a scholarship or fellowship?

-Consult the Office of Academic Affairs for application information and deadlines, instructions on acquiring institutional endorsement, and general advice.
+Consult the Center for Career and Professional Advising for application information and deadlines, instructions on acquiring institutional endorsement, and general advice.
 It is never too early to start talking to your major advisor about preparing your application.